 - Do you keep procrastinating?

-- Oh and here’s another one… Are you overworking?
+- Are you overworking?

-So whether you are transitioning from being a graduate to full-time career girl, a freelancer working on a new project or you’re just about to start your own business, here are 4 easy ways that will help you have a more productive day.
+So whether you are transitioning from being a recent graduate to a full-time career girl, a freelancer working on a new project or you’re just about to start your own business, here are 4 easy ways that will help you have a more productive day.

-Create a realistic to-do list
+1. Create a realistic to-do list

-There are many divided opinions when it comes to the good old to-do list.
-One scientist argues that a to-do list is one of the secrets to being a more productive individual.
+There are many divided opinions regarding the good old to-do list.
+It is often argued that a to-do list is one of the secrets to being a more productive individual.
 And even though that might be true, it all depends on how you organise your list.

-One thing at a time
+2. Do one thing at a time

 So what does this mean?

-It’s okay to say no
+3. It’s okay to say no

-Give yourself a break
+4. Give yourself a break

 Learning to take frequent short breaks will also help you stay more productive during the day.
 Using myself as an example, I’m quite a perfectionist.
 And the danger of being a perfectionist sometimes is that you don’t stop till the work is done… or rather perfect.

-So looking back, have you had that moment when you take a break from whatever you’re doing by taking a shower, preparing a meal, or taking a walk.
-And suddenly the ‘best’ idea ever pops up in your head? – Yep, that’s how taking a break can increase your creativity and boost your productivity.
+So looking back, have you had that moment when you take a break from whatever you’re doing by taking a shower, preparing a meal, or taking a walk?
+And suddenly the ‘best’ idea ever pops up in your head? – Yep, that’s how taking a break can increase your creativity and boost your productivity too!